brillout/wildcard-api/docs/custom-vs-generic.template.md

 };
 ~~~

-tightly couples the API development with the frontend development:
+tightly couples API development with frontend development:
 For example,
 if changes are made to the frontend that need the todos' creation date,
 then the SQL query of `getLandingPageData` needs to be changed to `SELECT id, text, created_at`.

-A custom API works best with an API developed tightly with your frontend.
+A custom API works best with an API developed hand-in-hand with your frontend.

 !INLINE ./snippets/comparison-section-footer.md --hide-source-path